rajeevgautam/sdet-backend-test/README.md

 Given multiple currencies are available\
 When a user retrieves all the currencies\
-Then the user receives a list of currencies and the currency's information (id, name, code, price, circulating supply, market cap and percentage change)
+Then the user receives a list of currencies and the currency's information in descending order of market cap (id, name, code, price, circulating supply, market cap and percentage change)

 ---